RWB Organizational Strategy: Reopening Safely

 RWB SCHOOL SAFETY PROTOCOLS

-- Students and teachers must wash their hand with soap and water, for at least 20 seconds, or use an alcohol-based hand sanitizer before and after class.
+- Wash their hand with soap and water, for at least 20 seconds, or use an alcohol-based hand sanitizer before and after class.
 Teachers will also adhere to this protocol.

 - Limit the number of personal belongings to be brought into the building.